 Mark Notarainni is responsible for ensuring the success of customers across all their interactions with the Intuit ecosystem.
 Previously, he spent over eight years as vice president of Customer Care and Services for Intuit’s Consumer Tax Group, transforming customer care through a world-class team providing the highest quality service to millions of taxpayers every year.
 Mark joined Intuit in 2009 as a director of contact centers.

-Your Intuit experience starts with how we create products that delight you.
-That’s Diego’s responsibility.
-He guides the design and delivery of Intuit’s product ecosystem and works with its product management and design communities to forge best practices and deliver awesome customer experiences.
+Diego Rodriguez is Executive Vice President, Chief Product and Design Officer at Intuit.
+He guides the design and delivery of Intuit’s ecosystem experiences and works with its product management and design communities to forge best practices and deliver seamless, end-to-end customer journeys.

 Before Intuit, Diego was a Partner at IDEO.
-As Global Managing Director and Partner, he led the creation of IDEO's growth ventures, including IDEO U, CoLab, and Creative Difference.
-Prior to this role, Diego was the Managing Director of IDEO Bay Area for many years, and also founded and scaled a new IDEO discipline called Business Design, which has since become a core part of the firm’s offering.
+As Global Managing Director, he led the creation of IDEO's growth ventures, including IDEO U, CoLab, and Creative Difference.
+Prior to this, Diego was the Managing Director of IDEO Bay Area and also founded and scaled a new IDEO discipline called Business Design, which has since become a core part of the firm’s offering.

 A founding faculty member of the Hasso Plattner Institute of Design at Stanford (aka "the d.school"), Diego is committed to educating future innovators.
-He is currently a member of the Harvard University Board of Overseers and a Professor of the Practice at Boise State University.
-He was previously a Visiting Scientist at the MIT Media Lab and an Entrepreneur-in-Residence at Harvard Business School.
+He is currently a Professor of the Practice at Boise State University and a member of the Harvard University Board of Overseers.
+He was previously an Entrepreneur-in-Residence at Harvard Business School.

 Marianna oversees Intuit’s technology strategy and leads all of Intuit’s product engineering, data science, information technology and information security teams worldwide, harnessing advanced technology that helps power prosperity for our customers and partners around the world.